wridgeu/UI5ers-live-manifest/README.md

 	**A:** Component In Library

-- **Q: `_version` of `sap.app` (and other namespaces).
-Sometimes not part of scaffold: is default latest? is there a version specific structure for these namespaces as well?**

-	**A:** The namespace dependent `_version` property is and was barely used.
-It is also not part of the current scaffolding generators anymore.

 - **Q: `_version` of the `manifest.json` itself?**

 	**A:** Referencing the schema version and used for validation and code completion (IntelliSense in IDE).